-But in 2013 Treger shifted gears and in October joined a royalty company called Anglo Pacific Group (TSX: APY; LSE: APF) as its chief executive officer.
-Anglo Pacific is the only royalty company that is listed in the United Kingdom and Treger wasted little time making his mark on the company.
-His strategy: to renew Anglo Pacific’s focus on acquiring royalties on bulk metals such as coal and iron ore used in the steel-making industry and on base metals like copper, rather than on the more competitive precious metals.
+Treger shifted gears in 2013, and in October joined a royalty company called Anglo Pacific Group (TSX: APY; LSE: APF) as CEO.
+Anglo Pacific is the only royalty company listed in the U.K., and Treger wasted little time making his mark.
+His strategy: to renew Anglo Pacific’s focus on acquiring royalties on bulk mined materials — such as coal and iron ore used in the steelmaking industry and on base metals like copper — rather than on the more competitive precious metals.

-“Bulk and base metals are very capital intensive so they need a lot of financing, which plays well to the royalty model, so we think we can put money to work and generate higher returns in the non-gold and silver space,” he continues.
+“Bulk and base metals are capital intensive and they need a lot of financing, which plays well to the royalty model . . . we think we can put money to work and generate higher returns in the non-gold and silver space,” he says.
 “I’d rather play in an area where there is very little competition.
-We should be able to do royalties at much higher rates; we are looking to generate internal rates of return in the low- to mid-teens from new royalty investments and I think we can achieve that in the bulk and base metal space.”
+We should be able to do royalties at much higher rates.
+We are looking to generate internal rates of return in the low- to mid-teens from new royalty investments, and I think we can achieve that in the bulk and base metal space.”

-Treger’s other goal is to acquire near-term royalty streams on projects that are either close to production or are in production.
-In June, Anglo Pacific picked up a 2% net smelter return royalty for about US$22 million on all mineral products sold from the Maracás vanadium project in eastern Brazil, which is owned and operated by Largo Resources (TSXV: LGO).
+Treger’s other goal is to acquire near-term royalty streams on projects that are either close to production or in production.
+In June, Anglo Pacific picked up a 2% net smelter return royalty (NSR) for US$22 million on all mineral products sold from the Maracas vanadium project in eastern Brazil, which is owned and operated by Largo Resources (TSXV: LGO; US-OTC: LGORF).

-Edward Sterck of BMO Capital Markets estimates that the Marácas vanadium royalty “is expected to become [Anglo Pacific’s] second-largest by income by 2017, representing 7% of the total over a mine life of 29 years.”
-The analyst also points out that Anglo Pacific has a US$15 million (about £10 million) revolving credit facility that “has been earmarked for acquisitions with a 24-month time frame to production.”
+Edward Sterck of BMO Capital Markets estimates that the Maracas vanadium royalty “is expected to become [Anglo Pacific’s] second largest by income by 2017, representing 7% of the total over a mine life of 29 years.”
+The analyst points out that Anglo Pacific has a US$15 million (£10 million) revolving credit facility that “has been earmarked for acquisitions with a 24-month time frame to production.”

 Treger notes that his plans for the company also involve doing as many royalty deals as he can in the next few years to take advantage of the downturn in the mining sector and the difficulty many companies face raising funds.

-Another area of interest is secondary royalties, where Anglo Pacific would buy a second-hand royalty from a company or individual that already owns one.
-He believes that secondary royalties will continue to be attractive for the foreseeable future.
-“Secondary royalties are something we’ll look at when there are more inflows into the mining sector and the primary royalty model becomes more competitive,” he says.
+Another area of interest involves secondary royalties, where Anglo Pacific would buy a pre-existing royalty from a company or individual.
+Treger says secondary royalties will keep being attractive, and that they “are something we’ll look at when there are more inflows into the mining sector, and the primary royalty model becomes more competitive.”.

-In the meantime, the portfolio of royalties he inherited on producing assets include a 7% royalty (based on current coking coal prices) from Rio Tinto’s (NYSE: RTP; LSE: RIO) Kestrel coal mine in Queensland, which made up about 93% of Anglo Pacific’s total royalty income in 2013.
-The company also has a 1% gross revenue royalty (GRR) on Zamin Resources’ Amapa iron ore mine in northern Brazil; a 2.5% net smelter return interest, escalating to 3% for gold prices in excess of US$1,100 per oz., in the producing El Valle–Boinas Carles gold and copper mines in northern Spain operated by Orvana Minerals Corp.
-(TSX: ORV); and a 1% GRR on Beadell Resources' (ASX: BDR) Tucano gold mine in Brazil, which also produces an iron ore by-product.
+In the meantime, the portfolio of royalties he inherited on producing assets include a 7% royalty (based on current coking coal prices) from Rio Tinto’s (NYSE: RIO) Kestrel coal mine in Queensland, which made up 93% of Anglo Pacific’s total royalty income in 2013.
+The company also has a 1% gross revenue royalty (GRR) on Zamin Resources’ Amapa iron-ore mine in northern Brazil; a 2.5% net smelter return interest, escalating to 3% for gold prices in excess of US$1,100 per oz., in the producing El Valle–Boinas Carles gold and copper mines in northern Spain operated by Orvana Minerals (TSX: ORV; US-OTC: ORVMF); and a 1% gross revenue royalty (GRR) on Beadell Resources’ Tucano gold mine in Brazil, which produces an iron ore by-product.
 (Anglo Pacific holds the royalty on the iron ore.)

-In terms of royalty projects that it has in the development pipeline, Anglo Pacific has a 1% net smelter return royalty on the Four Mile uranium project in Australia owned by Quasar (75%) and Alliance Resources (ASX: AGS) (25%), which is expected to generate its first sales this summer.
-BMO Research estimates that the Four Mile royalty, acquired in 2009, will contribute about 3% of Anglo Pacific’s total royalty income by 2016.
+In terms of royalty projects in the development pipeline, Anglo Pacific has a 1% net smelter return royalty (NSR) on the Four Mile uranium project in Australia owned by Quasar Resources (75%) and Alliance Resources (25%), which is expected to generate its first sales this mid-year.
+BMO Research estimates that the Four Mile royalty, acquired in 2009, will contribute 3% of Anglo Pacific’s total royalty income by 2016.

-Other royalties on projects in development include Hummingbird Resources' (LSE: HUM) Dugbe 1 gold project in Liberia (in exchange for US$15 million Anglo Pacific is entitled to a 2% NSR from any sales of gold mines within a 20 km radius of the project); a 1% NSR in the Black Thor, Black Label and Big Daddy chromite deposits owned and operated by Cliffs in the Ring of Fire region of northern Ontario; a 2.5% NSR in Minera Gold’s Engenho gold mine in Brazil about 70 km from Belo Horizonte, the third largest city in the country; a 1% GRR on London Mining’s (LSE: LOND) Isua iron ore project in Greenland; a 1% NSR in Berkeley Resources' (ASX: BKY) Salamanca uranium project in Spain; a 3% GRR on output from Columbus Copper Corp.'s (TSXV: CCU) Bulqiza chromite project in Albania; and a 2% NSR interest in Indo Mines' Jogjakarta iron sands project in Indonesia.
+Other royalties on development projects include Hummingbird Resources’ Dugbe 1 gold project in Liberia (in exchange for US$15 million, Anglo Pacific is entitled to a 2% NSR from any gold-mine sales within 20 km of the project); a 1% NSR in the Black Thor, Black Label and Big Daddy chromite deposits owned and operated by Cliffs Natural Resources (NYSE: CLF) in the Ring of Fire region of northern Ontario; a 2.5% NSR in Minera Gold’s Engenho gold mine in Brazil, 70 km from Belo Horizonte; a 1% GRR on London Mining’s (US-OTC: LIIGF; LSE: LOND) Isua iron-ore project in Greenland; a 1% NSR in Berkeley Resources’ (US-OTC: BKLRF) Salamanca uranium project in Spain; a 3% GRR on output from Columbus Copper’s (TSXV: CCU; US-OTC: EMNGF) Bulqiza chromite project in Albania; and a 2% NSR interest in Indo Mines’ (US-OTC: IMIOF) Jogjakarta iron sands project in Indonesia.

-At press time in Toronto Anglo Pacific’s shares were trading at $3.10 per share within a 52-week range of $2.50-4.00.
-The company has about 116 million shares outstanding.
+At press time Anglo Pacific’s shares traded at $3.10 per share within a 52-week range of $2.50 to $4.
+The company has 116 million shares outstanding.

 © 1915 - 2014 The Northern Miner.
 All Rights Reserved.